-- 3.4.1 Such scheme shall invest its net assets in other schemes only. - 3.4.2 Every such scheme shall mention its type with respect to asset class, e.g. equity fund of funds, income fund of funds etc., in its offering document. - 3.4.3 Every such scheme will be invested either in units of other collective investment schemes as per its investment policy or in cash and/ or near cash instruments which include cash in bank accounts (excluding TDRs), and treasury bills not exceeding 90 days' maturity. - 3.4.4 Investment of fund of funds scheme in money market schemes shall be treated as equivalent to cash and near cash instrument.31 - 3.4.5 Every such scheme shall ensure that it does not invest in the seed capital of any other collective investment scheme. - 3.4.6 A fund of fund scheme may also be established with the objective of investing in closed-end schemes. - 3.4.7 A Constant Proportion Portfolio Insurance (CPPI) based principal preservation fund/plan in a fund of funds category may invest its money market component in saving accounts and term deposits with banks rated AA- and above. - 3.4.8 An AMC may charge management fee up to 1% of average annual net assets of money market component invested in saving accounts and term deposits in case of a CPPI based principal preservation fund/plan in a fund of funds category. - 3.4.9 The per party exposure limits given in Regulation 55(5) of the NBFC Regulations, 2008 shall not be applicable on money market component invested in saving accounts and term deposits in case of a CPPI based principal preservation fund/plan in a fund of funds category. - 3.4.10 An open-ended fund of funds scheme may invest the subscription money in a money market scheme managed by the same AMC during the Pre-Initial Offering and Initial Offering Period.32
+- 3.4.1 Such scheme shall invest its net assets in other schemes only. - 3.4.2 Every such scheme shall mention its type with respect to asset class, e.g. equity fund of funds, income fund of funds etc., in its offering document. - 3.4.3 Every such scheme will be invested either in units of other collective investment schemes as per its investment policy or in cash and/ or near cash instruments which include cash in bank accounts (excluding TDRs), and treasury bills not exceeding 90 days' maturity. - 3.4.4 Investment of fund of funds scheme in money market schemes shall be treated as equivalent to cash and near cash instrument.32 - 3.4.5 Every such scheme shall ensure that it does not invest in the seed capital of any other collective investment scheme. - 3.4.6 A fund of fund scheme may also be established with the objective of investing in closed-end schemes. - 3.4.7 A Constant Proportion Portfolio Insurance (CPPI) based principal preservation fund/plan in a fund of funds category may invest its money market component in saving accounts and term deposits with banks rated AA- and above. - 3.4.8 An AMC may charge management fee up to 1% of average annual net assets of money market component invested in saving accounts and term deposits in case of a CPPI based principal preservation fund/plan in a fund of funds category. - 3.4.9 The per party exposure limits given in [Schedule XIX read with]33 Regulation 55 of the NBFC Regulations, 2008 shall not be applicable on money market component invested in saving accounts and term deposits in case of a CPPI based principal preservation fund/plan in a fund of funds category.

-$^{^{30}}$ SECP Circular No. 9 of 2013 dated June 11, 2013
+$^{^{31}}$ SECP Circular No. 9 of 2013 dated June 11, 2013

-31 SECP Direction No. 07 of 2017 dated March 03, 2017
+32 SECP Direction No. 07 of 2017 dated March 03, 2017